HISPVietnam/sign-verify-service/README.md

 If you want to start up a service that either just signs or verifies you can use the keys

-`sign.enabled: false` to disable support for signing `verify.enabled: false` to disable support for verification
+`signature.enabled: false` to disable support for signing `verification.enabled: false` to disable support for verification

 ## Links